webix-hub/docs/data/desktop/form.md

 ###Dividing form into sections

-Section within a form are set in the following ways:
+Sections within a form are set in the following ways:

 - Adding **headers** with **section** type before control arrays;
 - Dividing a form into **fieldsets**.